How to configure catalogs for Apps?

 With catalogs, you can configure which products you want to share with an app thanks to a product selection composed of one or several criteria that allow you to filter products.

-When an app uses catalogs to retrieve product data, it automatically enables the Catalogs tab and creates catalogs for this app in your PIM.
+An app can create one or more catalogs using our REST API.
+When an app uses catalogs to retrieve product data, it automatically enables the Catalogs tab for this app in your PIM.
 To configure your catalogs:

 1. Go to Connect, then Connected Apps

-2. Click Manage app, and then click Catalogs.
+2. Click Manage app below the concerned app and then click Catalogs.

 Click on the catalog you want to set up to access the configuration interface.

-When you access a catalog, you will see two tabs:
+When you access a catalog, you will see those tabs:

 • Product selection: where you will configure criteria to filter your product selection,

-• Filter the values: when a catalog is not compatible with mapping, we display this tab to allow you to choose which values to send to the app based on filters,
+• Filter the values: when a catalog is not configured for mapping by the app, this tab is displayed to enable you to select which values to send to the app based on the specified filters,

-• Product mapping: where you can map your PIM attributes with the app expected targets.
+• Product mapping: otherwise this tab enable you to map your PIM attributes with the app expected targets.

-• Settings: to get information about which locales and currencies your app manages for the current catalog
+• Settings: this tab displays information regarding the locales and currencies that your application manages or not for the current catalog

 If you can't click on Manage apps, please read our paragraph Who can connect apps?